 For days of extreme fire risk

+The School’s Bushfire Procedures information is sent home at the beginning of each year.
+This details the steps the school and parents should take under these circumstances.
 Attendance at school is recommended by CFS but is ultimately a parental decision.
 Children may be picked up at any time during the day by parents or adults authorised on the Bushfire Information form held in the Front Office.
+Some strategies that may assist the school and emergency services in case of wildfire may be:

 • Avoid traffic congestion on the roads.